angular/angular/aio/content/guide/architecture-services.md

 <code-example path="architecture/src/app/logger.service.ts" linenums="false" title="src/app/logger.service.ts (class)" region="class"></code-example>

-Here's a `HeroService` that uses a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to fetch heroes.
-The `HeroService` depends on the `Logger` service and another `BackendService` that handles the server communication grunt work.
+Services can depend on other services.
+For example, here's a `HeroService` that depends on the `Logger` service, and also uses `BackendService` to get heroes.
+That service in turn might depend on the `HttpClient` service to fetch heroes asynchronously from a server.

 <code-example path="architecture/src/app/hero.service.ts" linenums="false" title="src/app/hero.service.ts (class)" region="class"></code-example>